plu/pxctest/README.md

 --timeout - Timeout in seconds for the test execution to finish.
 ```

-Most of the options should be self explanatory.
-If not, please open an issue or submit pull requests.
+Most of the options should be self-explanatory.
+If not, please open an issue or submit some pull request.
 However the `--preferences` option needs a special section here.

 #### run-tests --preferences

 This option expects a path to a file, which contains some JSON.
-After loading the file, its content gets applied to the Simulator's preferences property list file located at `Library/Preferences/com.apple.Preferences.plist`.
+After loading this file, its content gets applied to the Simulator's preferences property list file located at `Library/Preferences/com.apple.Preferences.plist`.

-Example: You can turn off all keyboard settings that you can find in the Simulator's Settings app by using this JSON content:
+Example: You can turn off all keyboard settings that you can find in the Simulator's Settings app by using following JSON content:

 ```json
 {